 Creation of De-Identified Data.
-We may create de-identified data records sourced or extracted from data connected to or associated with personal information by excluding information (such as your name) that makes the data personally identifiable to you.
-We use this de-identified data to analyze request and usage patterns so that we may enhance the content of our Application Services and improve our Application Services and Site navigation.
+We may create de-identified data records sourced or extracted from data connected to or associated with personal data by excluding information (such as your name) that makes the data personally identifiable to you.
+We use this de-identified data to analyze request and usage patterns so that we may enhance the content of our Services and improve our Services navigation.
 We reserve the right to use de-identified data for any purpose and disclose de-identified data to third parties in our sole discretion where permitted by applicable law.

 Profiling.
-When you interact with our Site by completing a form (such as a request for us to contact you, creation of an Account, request for information on pricing, or downloading content), we will collect your personal information and analyze your information to build individual profiles.
+When you interact with our Services by completing a form (such as a request for us to contact you, creation of an account, request for information on pricing, or downloading content), we will collect your personal data and analyze your information to build individual profiles.
 We use third-party tools to help us make the profile by providing information about your business (like, company size and industry, for example).
-These profiles will be used to help us predict future interest in our Application Services.
-We base our profiling on your activity on the Site, and we update your profile in real-time based on your use of the Site.
+These profiles will be used to help us predict future interest in our Services.
+We base our profiling on your activity on the Services, and we update your profile in real-time based on your use of the Services.

 SHARING OF INFORMATION

-We share personal information with your consent or as necessary to complete your transactions or provide the products you have requested or authorized.
-For example, when you provide payment information to make a purchase, we will share that information with banks and other entities as necessary for payment processing, fraud prevention, credit risk reduction, or other related financial services.
-We also share personal information as follows:
+We share personal data with your consent or as necessary to complete your transactions or to provide the services you have requested or authorized.
+For example, when you provide payment information to make a purchase, we will share that information with banks and other entities as necessary for payment processing, fraud prevention, or other related financial services.
+We also share personal data as follows:

 - Affiliates and Subsidiaries.
 Our subsidiaries and affiliates share standard information systems and process information as needed to provide our products and operate our business.

 - Third-Party Service Providers.
-With third parties who work on our behalf for the purposes described in this Privacy Statement, provided that such third parties agree to provide at least the same level of privacy protection as required by this Privacy Statement.
-These services may include providing cloud computing infrastructure, website crash reporting, and providing customer support or account administration.
+With third parties who work on our behalf for the purposes described in this Privacy Statement.
+These services may include providing cloud computing infrastructure, website crash reporting, analytics, email delivery, and providing customer support or account administration.